shapeoko/Docs/content/zaxis.md

 The Z-axis assembly is comprised of several sub-assemblies.
 When assembling it, it is best to select a Motor Mount Carriage (PS20022) which already has a stepper motor in place.

+**Note:** You will need to have at least your Z-axis MakerSlide tapped before completing this step.
+It is probably best to begin tapping well in advance of needing parts, so as to ensure that one works slowly, carefully and patiently at tapping, especially if one initially lacks experience tapping.

 ##Z Assembly Carriage (PS20021)

 ![exploded view of Z Assembly Carriage](tPictures/PS20021_2.png)